Second Great Awakening: Church membership soars

 The Methodist circuit riders and local Baptist preachers made enormous gains in increasing church membership.
 To a lesser extent the Presbyterians also gained members, particularly with the Cumberland Presbyterian Church in sparsely settled areas.
 As a result, the numerical strength of the Baptists and Methodists rose relative to that of the denominations dominant in the colonial period—the Anglicans, Presbyterians, Congregationalists.
-Among the new denominations that grew from the religious ferment of the Second Great Awakening are the Churches of Christ, Christian Church (Disciples of Christ), the Seventh-day Adventist Church, and the Evangelical Christian Church in Canada.
+Among the new denominations that grew from the religious ferment of the Second Great Awakening are the Latter Day Saint movement, Restoration Movement, Jehovah's Witnesses, Churches of Christ, Christian Church (Disciples of Christ), the Seventh-day Adventist Church, and the Evangelical Christian Church in Canada.

 The converts during the Second Great Awakening were predominantly female.
 A 1932 source estimated at least three female converts to every two male converts between 1798 and 1826.
 Young people (those under 25) also converted in greater numbers, and were the first to convert.

-Subgroups
+New movements

 Adventism

 The Advent Movement emerged in the 1830s and 1840s in North America, and was preached by ministers such as William Miller, whose followers became known as Millerites.
-The name refers to belief in the soon Second Advent of Jesus (popularly known as the Second coming) and resulted in several major religious denominations, including Seventh-day Adventists and Advent Christians.
+The name refers to belief in the soon Second Advent of Jesus (popularly known as the Second coming) and resulted in several major religious denominations, including Seventh-day Adventists, Advent Christians, and Jehovah's Witnesses.